-Jul-

 The Bright Side of Tax Season – Seven Ideas For What to Do With Your 2007 Tax Refund (Technorati) Technorati | (Del.icio.us) Del.icio.us | (Digg) Digg | (Blinklist) Blinklist | (Comment) Comment

 As the deadline for completing 2007 tax returns approaches, more and more people are filing returns each and every day.
+While many people are filing the old fashion way through the mail, others are taking advantage of the free IRS efile method online.
 Once the headaches of making sure all your information is accurate and all your paperwork has been submitted, you should know in advance if you can expect a tax refund this year.

 As with any income, it’s a good idea to think about what you’re going to do in advance and make a plan for how you will use it.
 We always quote the saying that “no plan is a plan to fail,” and it seems true that many of the worst financial decisions are those made compulsively.
 Since tax refunds are getting turned around more quickly than ever these days, take the time in between when you file and when you receive your refund to really think about what you’ll do with the money you get back.